Seán Keane (fiddler): Personal life

-Keane is married and has three children, Deirdre, Páraic and Darach.
-Darach and Páraic are both excellent musicians.
-The majority of Seán's grandchildren play: Molly, Alex and Ella play fiddle.
-Loulou and Clara play concertina.
-Ruby plays cell, while Jack plays uilleann pipes/tin whistle.
+Keane was married and had three children, Deirdre, Páraic and Darach.
+Darach and Páraic are both musicians.
+The majority of Keane's grandchildren play: Molly, Alex and Ella play fiddle; Loulou and Clara play concertina; Ruby plays cello, while Jack plays uilleann pipes/tin whistle.
 His other grandchildren are Doireann, Páidí and Seán Óg.

+Keane died on 7 May 2023, at the age of 76.